OpenclassroomsProject/ManceauDonovan_6_02052022/README.md

 ## Run server

-Run `node server` to start ther server and send your request on `http://localhost:3000/`.
+Run `node server` to start ther server.

 ## Routages

 Look at the routes file to know all the available routes.

+## Send request

+Send your request on `http://localhost:3000/`.